-The Commission's proposal, through its broad scope, will impact all 147 members of Amcham EU, many of whom are not financial services firms.
+The Commission's proposal, through its broad scope, will impact all 162 members of Amcham EU, many of whom are not financial services firms.
 The proposal reaches well beyond capital markets.
-We therefore urge the European co-legislators to call for an independent comprehensive impact assessment of the proposal, particularly focusing on the energy and raw material markets, the shipping industry and other non-financial activities, before regulation impacting these markets is introduced.
+We therefore urge the European co-legislators to adopt a cautious approach, that includes due regard of the impact on the non-financial markets, including the real economy, the energy and raw material markets and the shipping industry.
 The characteristics of these markets, and the suppliers of benchmarks to those markets, are very different from capital markets.
-Comprehensive impact assessments are necessary to avoid unintentional damage to these markets.
+We would therefore encourage policy-makers to take care to avoid unintended damage to these markets.

-By their very nature benchmarks and indices are used globally.
-European regulation should be fully aligned with the G20 commitments and the principles developed by the relevant international organisation, including IOSCO, the International Energy Agency and the International Energy Forum.
-AmCham EU is particularly concerned about any extra-territorial application of EU rules.
+By their very nature many benchmarks and indices are used globally.
+Any European regulation should be fully aligned with the G20 commitments and the principles developed by the relevant international organisation, including IOSCO, the International Energy Agency and the International Energy Forum.
+AmCham EU is particularly concerned about any extra-territorial application of EU rules affecting European Union users of benchmarks, such as corporates, who may no longer be able to rely on using certain benchmarks, or financial instruments that reference certain non-EU benchmarks.